-The two key reasons for specifying a lightweight trade waste solution such as Mascot’s GRC products are:
+The three key reasons for specifying a premium lightweight trade waste solution such as Mascot’s GRC products are:

 - Installation cost savings

 - Superior Design Life

 Trade waste products are naturally large and bulky, requiring significant investment in transportation costs and the need for additional lifting equipment on site.
 Due to the lightweight nature of Glass Reinforced Concrete, savings can be made in terms of delivery and also costs associated with loading and unloading the products.
 For example, our 1000L WA grease arrestor weighs just 500kg, in comparison to a comparable steel reinforced concrete product, which weighs over 2 tonnes.
 Both products offer the same strength and both are certified for 50 years in the ground, however, the difference in weight makes for an easier install.